BRISBANE | AUGUST 21, 2025

 David Mackie PSM has over 35 years’ experience in public policy and administration, including the past decade in chief executive roles.
 Prior to being appointed commissioner in 2023, David was the Director-General of the Department of Justice and Attorney-General.
 He has also held senior executive positions with the Department of Justice and Attorney-General, the then Anti-Discrimination Commission Queensland, and the then Commission for Children and Young People and Child Guardian.

-Adam Fennessy, Secretary, Department Agriculture, Fisheries and Forestry
+Adam Fennessy, Secretary, Department of Agriculture, Fisheries and Forestry

 Adam Fennessy has over 25 years of public sector experience at state and federal levels.
 His former roles have included Secretary of the Victorian Department of Environment and Primary Industries, Secretary of the Victorian Department of Environment, Land, Water & Planning, the Victorian Public Sector Commissioner and Dean & CEO of the Australia and New Zealand School of Government (ANZSOG).
 In 2018, he received a Public Service Medal (PSM) for leadership in the Victorian public sector.